Future Cities Research Network

 Smart Cities process large amounts of data streams which raise serious privacy and security concerns for everybody involved.
 Many attempts are needed to be made to ensure the security of the people’s data.
 There are issues that categorise data, for example, data reliability, data ownership and service provider trustworthiness.
 Some researchers have warned that smart cities could be more vulnerable to hacking than the smartphones of today.

 The fact that most of the data will be transmitted wirelessly poses a real exposure to all sources of security attacks.
 This means that a very reliable and strong encryption method that can outperform the current encryption techniques is required.
-At Anglia Ruskin University at the Electronics and Telecommunications Engineering Research Group a new encryption method that uses parallel computing has been designed and tested where the complexity is very high and the resulted delay in the encryption process is negligible.
+At our University in the Telecommunications Engineering Research Group a new encryption method that uses parallel computing has been designed and tested where the complexity is very high and the resulted delay in the encryption process is negligible.
 This method is named “Anglia 1”.

 In this proposal, the research in advanced computing will consider the security of cloud computing by deployment of data offloading on a middleware that will be supporting a mobile cloudlet which is a medium between the core server and the mobile device.
 The aim is to ensure cloud computing end-to-end secure and privacy features for trustable data acquisition, transmission, processing and legitimate service provisioning.

 This research on the privacy and security of data will be part of designing suitable smart network infrastructure that can have their own security protocols which are able to work harmoniously with the proposed confidentiality and authentication techniques.
 Gateways play good role in connecting devices to the network.
 However, an interfacing between gateways and IP has to be stable in routing and resource allocation management.
 This means that it is essential to convert the current IP protocol to hoist larger address spaces than the current addressing capacity of IPv6 in order to suit large number of connected sensors.